Argentina Lithium & Energy (CVE:LIT) Shares Down 18.5% – Here’s What Happened

 Argentina Lithium & Energy Corp.
-(CVE:LIT – Get Free Report)’s stock price dropped 18.5% during mid-day trading on Saturday .
+(CVE:LIT – Get Free Report) traded down 18.5% during trading on Saturday .
 The stock traded as low as C$0.11 and last traded at C$0.11.
-Approximately 749,280 shares changed hands during trading, an increase of 788% from the average daily volume of 84,404 shares.
+749,280 shares changed hands during trading, an increase of 788% from the average session volume of 84,404 shares.
 The stock had previously closed at C$0.14.

 Argentina Lithium & Energy Corp., a junior mineral exploration company, engages in the acquisition, exploration, and evaluation of natural resource properties in the Americas and Argentina.
 It primarily explores for lithium.
 The company was formerly known as Iron South Mining Corp. and changed its name to Argentina Lithium & Energy Corp.